HL7/US-Core/input/pagecontent/must-support.md

 * When information on a particular data element is missing or suppressed, refer to the guidance for [Missing Data] and [Suppressed Data].
 In cases where information on a specific data element is missing, *and* the US Core Responder knows the precise reason for the absence of data (other than suppressed data), US Core Responders **SHOULD** send the reason for the missing information.
 This is done by following the same methodology outlined in the [Missing Data] section but using the appropriate reason code instead of `unknown`.
 * US Core Requestors **SHALL** be able to process resource instances containing data elements asserting missing information.

-The terms *US Core Responder* Actor and *US Core Requestor Actor* are used throughout the guide and typically refer to a server or a client.
+The terms *US Core Responder* Actor and *US Core Requestor Actor* are used throughout the guide and typically refer to a Server or a Client.

 Readers are advised to understand [FHIR Terminology] requirements, [FHIR RESTful API] based on the HTTP protocol, [FHIR Data Types], [FHIR Search], and [FHIR Resource] formats before implementing US Core requirements.